bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-applivery-from-bitrise.md

 ---
-title: Deploy apps to DeployGate from Bitrise
+title: Deploy apps to Applivery from Bitrise
-redirect_from: "/tutorials/deploy/deploy-apps-to-deploygate-from-bitrise/"
+redirect_from: "/tutorials/deploy/deploy-apps-to-applivery-from-bitrise/"
 menu:
   deploy-main:
     weight: 5